 Please note – further information on this course can be found on the La Trobe University Bachelor of Veterinary Nursing website.

 Practice clinical skills in our purpose-built veterinary precinct, Melbourne Polytechnic’s Veterinary Nursing Learning Centre, which includes extensive simulated veterinary practice suites.
 This is Australia’s first Bachelor of Veterinary Nursing, combining the practical side of the vocational industry with a greater depth of knowledge.
 This pioneering full degree program grants you access to specialised subjects and you’ll complete up to 800 hours of industry placements.
 Clinical placements throughout your study will offer you extensive opportunities to apply the theory and practices learned on campus with Melbourne Polytechnic’s industry partners.
 You’ll develop the knowledge and high-level skills required to graduate as a job-ready veterinary nurse.

 Ongoing practical clinical experience ensures you are work ready and highly employable when you graduate.
 The final semester of the second year includes an internship-like approach, where you undertake placement three days per week.
-You’re encouraged to find veterinary nursing work by the end of the second year and in your third year, you elect subjects in areas of special interest to match your work goals.
+You’re encouraged to find veterinary nursing work by the end of the second year that fits into your timetable.
+Melbourne Polytechnic can help As you enter your third year, you’ll elect subjects in areas of special interest to match your work goals.
 Once you complete this course, you’ll be set to begin your specialised career with the experience, knowledge and confidence to succeed.

 Course delivery continues at Melbourne Polytechnic during the challenges of the coronavirus (COVID-19) situation the world is facing right now.
 Our top priority remains the health, safety and well-being of our community.